 IPNetCam

 Step 2: Setup Internet Settings

-Please enter your ISP Username and Password in the button.
-Please contact your ISP if you do not know yo e case that your ISP is using PPPoE and then click on the Next our Username and Password.
+Please enter your ISP Username and Password in the case that your ISP is using PPPoE and then click on the Next outton.
+Please contact your ISP if you do not know your Username and Password.

-☐ Enable PPP oE
+□ Enable PPPoE

 User Name

 (e.g. 654321@hinet.net)

 Password

-Back (Next Cancel
+Back Next Cancel